besarthoxhaj/graphql/README.md

 ### Recursion

 Is possible of a type to use a filed which type is the same as the parent type.
-Here an example:
+To make it work is important to define `fields` as a function for lazy loading.

 ```js
 var userType = new graphql.GraphQLObjectType({